Mindy Lahiri Helped A Generation Of South Asian Women Fall In Love With Fashion — & Themselves

 ”

 Another fan of the show, Ritika Purang, didn't start watching the show until her early 20s.
-The 31-year-old now living in Perth says her confidence took a hit after she was continuously called "fat" and made fun of when she was younger.
+The 31-year-old says her confidence took a hit after she was continuously called "fat" and made fun of when she was younger.

 Advertisement